FileBridge/.github/profile/README.md

 # File Bridge 🌉

-Use File Bridge to get your tokens and NFTs from Filecoin blockchain to others!
+Use File Bridge to get your tokens from Filecoin blockchain to any other EVM supported blockchain & exchange your crypto by swapping another tokens.

 ## Appendix